Specification Tests for the Propensity Score: Monte Carlo simulation study

 \subsection{Simulation 2}

-In this simulation, we push forward the dimensionality of the covariates to see how our and \cite{Shaikh2009} tests perform in scenarios with 10 continuous covariates.
-To investigate further this issue, we consider the following DGPs:
+In this simulation, we push forward the dimensionality of the covariates to see how our proposed tests and the other alternative tests perform in scenarios with 10 continuous covariates.
+To investigate further this issue, we consider the following five DGPs: